 While in the hospital, you may select your meals from daily menus.
 Juice, coffee, milk, fruit and some snacks are available in our OB unit for you.
-Your husband or partner, family, and visitors may purchase beverages, snacks or meals from the hospital coffee shops or cafeteria and bring those items back to OB.
-You and your husband or support person will have a celebratory dinner after the delivery of your baby.
+Your partner, family, and visitors may purchase beverages, snacks or meals from the hospital coffee shops or cafeteria and bring those items back to OB.
+You and your support person may have a celebratory dinner after the delivery of your baby.
 OB staff will tell you more about that after your baby is born.

 If you are unmarried and want the baby's father's name to appear on the birth certificate, you and the father must sign a paternity affidavit in the presence of a notary public after the baby is born.
 A notary public is available in the hospital.
 The hospital will submit this affidavit to the state along with the birth certificate.

 Your doctor will decide when you are ready to go home.
 Your nurse will help you complete any remaining paperwork and review with you instructions for caring for yourself and your baby.

 Someone will need to drive you home because you should not drive a vehicle for several days after delivery.